Please Give Me Something to Brag About

-Please consider registering now for a Spark & Hustle conference—we have six major events in the weeks and months ahead, and the majority of attendees travel from all over the country to participate.
+Please consider registering now for our conference – we have six major events in the weeks and months ahead, and the majority of attendees travel from all over the country to participate.
 If you don’t see your city on the list, instead of waiting and wondering if we’re ever coming your way, make a plan now to pack your bags and come to us.

 I’m counting on you to give me fresh material to talk about to the world!